Storefront Improvement Program

 The City of San Diego offers three different rebate options through the SIP:

-- Standard Projects: awards the applicant for one-half of the eligible construction costs up to a maximum of $8,000.
+- Standard: awards the applicant for one-half of the eligible construction costs up to a maximum of $8,000.

-- Historic Projects: awards the applicant for two-thirds of the eligible construction costs up to a maximum of $12,000.
+- Historic Restoration: awards the applicant for two-thirds of the eligible construction costs up to a maximum of $12,000.
 Historic photos showing the property as it will be restored to must be submitted.

-- Multiple Tenant Commercial Projects: awards property owners with a commercial building that leases to multiple small business tenants one-half of the eligible construction costs up to a maximum of $16,000.
+- Multiple Tenant Commercial: awards property owners with a commercial building that leases to multiple small business tenants one-half of the eligible construction costs up to a maximum of $16,000.
 Each qualified tenant must have their own street-facing entrance.

 Program Procedures and Application